-Refine your leadership skills and broaden your understanding of effective teaching and learning.
-You will examine successful practices from urban settings, set high expectations for achievement and explore strategies that promote student engagement.
+Refine your leadership skills and broaden your understanding of what effective teaching and learning looks like in urban schools.

-In today's high-stake environment of accountability and limited resources, school leaders must be able to address urgent challenges from multiple constituencies.
-Research on effective schools continually points to the important role leaders play in creating the right conditions to increase student achievement.
+In today's environment of high-stakes accountability and limited resources, urban educators must be able to address urgent challenges on multiple fronts.
+Urban school leaders are on the front line of this work, and research points to the important role they play in creating the conditions to improve student achievement.

 The National Institute for Urban School Leaders, a program of The Principals’ Center, examines best practices and research-based techniques in for leading school improvement efforts in urban schools.
 The program provides an in-depth exploration of the leadership skills needed to set high expectations for all and to accelerate learning across classrooms.